 Chicken Fence Wire for Dogs

-Chicken wire is a classic for quick, easy, and cheap woven fence for small animals.
+Chicken wire is a classic for quick, easy, and cheap woven fences for small animals.
 You can use it for dogs and we have an entire article on how to build a chicken wire fence for dogs.

 Benefits include: